On the Popov-Pommerening conjecture for linear algebraic groups: A remark on configuration varieties and Bott-Samelson varieties

 The link to our construction is straightforward; if $\cals=\{S_1,\ldots, S_n\}$ denotes the subset family formed from the columns of the star pattern $S$ corresponding the regular subgroup $U_S\subset \SL_n(\CC)$, then there is a natural map

-This map does not extend to the closure, but the boundary has a finite stratification and on each stratum there is a similar map as we will see in the next section.
-In short, our space $\overline{p_{S,\alpha} \cdot \SL_n(\CC)}$ is a weighted affine configuration space where the weights are different tensor powers of $\te_n$.
+This map does not extend to the closure.
+In short, our space $\overline{\SL_n(\CC) \cdot p_{\tS}}$ is a weighted affine configuration space where the weights are different tensor powers of $\te_n$.
 Unfortunately, the subset family $\cals=\{S_1,\ldots, S_n\}$ is not necessarily strongly separated and therefore not a chamber subfamily in general.
-This leaves the question of desingularisation of $\overline{p_{S,\alpha} \cdot \SL_n(\CC)}$ open.
+This leaves the question of desingularisation of $\overline{\SL_n(\CC) \cdot p_{\tS}}$ open.